kunstmusik/blue-manual/docs/users/gettingStarted/tools/codeRepository.md

-The Code Repository is where you edit the options that will come up from the code popup (the popup menu that is accessible by rt-clicking on most of the text areas in blue).
+The Code Repository is where you edit the options that will come up from the code popup (the popup menu that is accessible by rt-clicking on most of the text areas in Blue).

 The Code Repository features a tree to organize your code.
 Rt-clicking on a folder will give you options to add a new code group, remove the